Information bounds production in replicator systems: Introduction

-{Fig.~\ref{fig:scheme} provides a schematic illustration of the kind of scenario that motivates our study.
-Here, there is a population of replicators that undergo replication (from reactants) and possibly exchange reactions, which inter-convert between replicator types.
-The replicators are exposed to a fluctuating environment, including active phases that favor replication of certain replicators over others.
-We are interested in the relationship between environmental fluctuations and the ability of the system to convert reactants to replicators.
-Our primary metric of interest is \emph{productivity}, the average rate at which replicators flow out of the reactor during a given interval of time. }
+In this paper, we investigate the relationship between environmental fluctuations and information in minimal replicators.
+Our general setup is motivated by the example shown in Fig.~\ref{fig:scheme}.
+There is a population of replicators in a flow setup that can, under certain conditions, copy themselves from reactants and undergo exchange reactions, which convert between replicator types.
+The replicators are treated as simple self-replicating entities, and we do not assume they support combinatorial information storage (as in polymers).
+The replicators are exposed to a fluctuating environment, including active phases during which they grow and compete.
+A natural metric of interest is \emph{productivity}, the average rate at which replicators flow out of the reactor.

-Our main theoretical result, encapsulated in Eqs.~\eqref{eq:main-result}-\eqref{eq:C}, provide a general expression for the productivity incurred by the system over a given time interval.
-As shown below, this expression includes contributions from three information-theoretic terms.
-These terms can be interpreted as {\em (i)} a negative contribution due to uncertainty about the current environment, {\em (ii)} a positive contribution due a source of side information that helps predict the environment, and \emph{(iii)} a negative contribution due to the distribution mismatch between the actual initial state of the reactor and the optimal one.

-The third mismatch term is the only contribution that depends on the initial proportions of different replicators.
-We use the term \emph{strategy} to refer to these initial proportions, which may also depend on additional external variable(s) {(e.g., on the history of previous environments).
-In an example scenario like the one shown in Fig.~\ref{fig:scheme}, the strategy may be implemented by the exchange reactions which partially re-balance replicator concentrations between active phases.
-Using information-theoretic techniques, we identify the optimal strategy, i.e., the initial proportions that minimize mismatch and thus maximize productivity.
-One surprising result of our analysis is that optimal strategies are biased toward slower-growing replicators.
-Finally, we show that under the maximum increase of optimal productivity due to side-information has a universal information-theoretic form.}